LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ## Validate <code>Secrets</code>

-??? abstract "Summary for this Section"
-    There are no details for this section yet (hence no summary and no skip ahead).

 This step checks that the <code>Secrets</code> you added are correct.
 Some things cannot be validated at this point, but most can and a relatively clear error message is provided.

 This will be updated soon, but for now - follow the instructions under "Add Identifiers for Loop", but do the first action: "1 Validate <code>Secrets</code>".